lucapette/website/content/writing/faster-controller-specs-with-sorcery.md

 Mock "User_1001" received unexpected message :foo_method with (:baz, Sun, 22 Jan 2012 19:26:03 UTC +00:00)
 ```

-And it's nice because this error is telling you how the thirdy_part_code method
+And it's nice because this error is telling you how the third_part_code method
 intends to use your object.
 So, that's exactly what I did.
 I passed in a mocked
 user to the login_user method provided by sorcery and I found out very quickly
 what I needed to mock in order to make it working.